 |Free Services||The most comprehensive suite of financial planning tools including cash management, investing and retirement planning tools.|

 |Contact & Investing Advice||24/7 email access.
 Phone, video and chat with financial advisors (for paid users).|

 |Investment Funds||Individual stocks, ETFs, low fee bond and alternative asset ETFs.
 Individual bonds for accounts +$1M.|

 |Accounts Available||Individual & joint investment accounts.
 Roth, traditional, SEP & rollover IRAs.
 Trusts.|

 |Promotions||Free financial, retirement, and portfolio tracking tools.|

 Personal Capital Dashboard

 Whether you are an experienced investor, like I am, or just starting out financially, Personal Capital offers something for you.
-You must sign up for Personal Capital – its free.
+You must sign up – its free and using Personal Capital is easy!